bitegarden/bitegarden.github.io/_posts/2025-02-11-new-sonarqube-security-version-2-27_en.md

 <br/>
 <br>

-On [this page](/sonarqube-security-versions) you can check the latest releases we have released.
+On [this page](https://marketplace.bitegarden.com/product/bitegardenSecurity) you can check the latest releases we have launched.

 ## Download the new version